+The class should be divided into pairs.
+Have the teacher assist in organizing the students into groups or request that the teacher have students grouped prior to your arrival.
 Note: Do not pass out acid dropper bottles and goggles until test E(b).

 Do not pass out Properties of Minerals handout until after all tests have been done.

-- 1. Distribute the following materials to each pair: - 1 Mineral Investigation Kit

-2 observation sheets

-1 set of 2 numbered minerals (unknowns) and 1 piece of hematite
+- 1. Distribute the following materials to each pair: - 1 Mineral Investigation Kit (contains mineral hematite) - 2 observation sheets - 1 set of 2 minerals (unknowns)

 2. VSVS members will lead the students through each test on the mineral hematite and have them record the results on their investigation sheets.
+After each test is done on hematite, the students will immediately do the same test on their 2 unknown minerals and record the results on their sheets.